italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     Wallet Instance Initiated Revocation Flow

 **Step 1 (Credential Revocation Request)**: The Wallet Instance initiates the process by creating a Credential Revocation Request.
-This request can be sent to a single Credential Issuer, regarding multiple Digital Credentials, and MUST contain a JSON object with the member `revocation_requests`.
+This request MUST be sent to the Credential Issuer who has previously issued that Credential.
+The Credential Revocation Request MUST contain a JSON object with the member `revocation_requests`.

 The `revocation_requests` MUST be set with an array of strings, where each string within the array represents a Credential Revocation Request object.